 Kirkpatrick Bank launches mobile banking and adds person-to-person electronic payment called POP Money.
 In Colorado, the bank doubles the size and capability of its team, adding cash management expertise and instituting a Community Advisory Board.

-Kirkpatrick Bank opens a new location in Oklahoma City to serve its growing commercial customer business.
-It continues to expand technological capabilities and adds the convenience of depositing checks via a smart phone.
-The Bank installs a new sculpture, Momentum by Marko Kratohvil.
+Kirkpatrick Bank continues to expand technological capabilities and adds the convenience of depositing checks via a smartphone.

 Kirkpatrick Bank in Colorado grows significantly.
 The Colorado Springs branch moves to a new downtown location and adds a commercial drive through service.
 The Bank opens a new branch in Denver, Colorado.